musilink/hearphotos/README.md

 # HearPhotos
 The source code of HearPhotos website.
-Featuring responsive and simple, yet modern one-page design.
+Featuring responsive and simple, yet modern design.

 ## Features
 - Responsive Design
 - Modern Design
+- Integrated submission page
-- Photo of the Month feature
+- Photo of the Month featured
 - Modern illustration
+- Minimal loader animation
+- Large customization room
-- Simple deployment!
-(Simple static one-page website)
+- Simple deployment (static website)
 - More for you to suggest!

 ## Licensing